-A ruptured, or perforated, eardrum is a tear in the thin membrane that separates the inner ear from the middle ear.
-The eardrum is an important part of how we hear, as it is instrumental in the process of converting a sound wave that enters the ear into an electrical signal that gets sent to the brain.
+A ruptured, or perforated, eardrum is a tear in the thin membrane that separates the outer ear from the middle ear.
+The eardrum is an important part of how we hear, as it is instrumental in the process of transmitting a sound wave that enters the ear canal to the middle ear bones and ultimately into an electrical signal that gets sent to the brain.
 The eardrum also works as a barrier to keep water and other objects from entering the middle ear.

 Ear infections are the most common cause of a ruptured eardrum.
 An infection in the middle ear creates pressure; this pressure pushes against the eardrum.
 If the pressure gets too great, the eardrum can tear.
 Pressure changes, such as what occurs when a plane changes altitude quickly, can also cause a tear.
 Foreign objects inserted into the ear, head injury or acoustic trauma resulting from an extremely loud noise have been known to cause tears to the eardrum as well.